JohnONolan/Ghost/README.md

 <a href="https://ghost.org/pricing"><img src="https://user-images.githubusercontent.com/120485/43995179-556d7620-9da1-11e8-8410-4b2ba48ea8d0.png" alt="Ghost(Pro)" width="165px" /></a>

 The easiest way to get a production instance deployed is with our official **[Ghost(Pro)](https://ghost.org/pricing/)** managed service.
-It takes aboue 2 minutes to deploy a new site with worldwide CDN, backups, security and maintenance all done for you.
+It takes about 2 minutes to deploy a new site with worldwide CDN, backups, security and maintenance all done for you.

 For most people this ends up being the best value option cause of [how much time it saves](https://ghost.org/docs/concepts/hosting/) — and 100% of revenue goes to the Ghost Foundation; funding the maintenance and further development of the project itself.
 So you’ll be supporting open source software *and* getting a great service!